loopbackio/loopback-next/docs/site/Extension-point-and-extensions.md

 - `extensionFilter`: creates a binding filter function to find extensions for the named extension point
-- `extensionFor`: creates a binding template function to set the binding to be an extension for the named extension point
+- `extensionFor`: creates a binding template function to set the binding to be an extension for the named extension point(s).
+It can accept one or more extension point names to contribute to given extension points
 - `addExtension`: registers an extension class to the context for the named extension point